How to split ownership of a home

 Your home, relationship(s), and investment are worth protecting.

-Teaming up to buy a home speeds path to homeownership, increases purchasing power, and cuts costs.
+Teaming up to buy and own a home speeds path to homeownership, increases purchasing power, and cuts costs.
 On a human level, co-ownership appeals to our social nature.
 Since co-owners share mutual interests, a shared plan for success makes sense.

 In this post, we've looked at a basic framework for how to split ownership in a home.
 Our experience at CoBuy suggests that a process-driven, methodical approach creates ideal conditions for informed decision making.
 It sterilizes topics that may otherwise feel uncomfortable to discuss and reduces competitive anxiety between people who care about one another.
 The resulting clarity helps everyone feel good about co-ownership.